JakeTrevor/Machine-Learning-Notes/Vectorising Linear Regression.md

 $$
 \hat{w}=(X^\top X)^{-1} X^\top T
 $$
 Don't worry about deriving this; its outside the scope of the course.
-If you're interested, here's a derivation
+If you're interested, there's a derivation [[Vectorising Linear Algebra - Derivation of w|here]].

 ## More advanced regression